This article was updated on 01/30/19. Happy National Croissant Day!

 To apply the stain, use a pair of gloves and a soft, lint-free cloth or a brush.
 For quick jobs, I use those throw-away latex gloves or even a plastic bag in a crunch.
 For bigger jobs, use heavier grade gloves.

-finishing wood is not rocket science of course, but it is an acquired art form.
+Finishing wood is not rocket science of course, but it is an acquired art form.
 One good thing is that it gives you as a woodworker complete control, unlike painting a wall.
 Always strive to bring out the beauty of your wood.

 Ive found two great choices when Im finishing a woodworking project or some wood molding with a stain.
 First, I like to use a straight stain, let it dry, and finish with polyurethane or some other urethane product.
+If the piece will be in a potentially wet environment like a bathroom, tung oil is a good choice.

 The second choice would be to combine the steps and use a product that combines the stain and polyurethane, like the Minwax product, if it lends itself to the project.
+If you go this route you will be done in one step.